shifrapr/ciTest/README.md

-make sure Java is on the path (1.6 is fine)
+make sure Java is on the path (1.6 is best because Tomcat 6 uses)